Redislabs-Solution-Architects/redis-aws-bedrock-workshop/README.md

 - **Use Cases**: Are you focusing on pure vector search, RAG, or other tasks like LLM semantic caching?
 - **Redis Experience**: How comfortable is your team with Redis clients and commands?
-- **Integration Points**: What are your touchpoints with LLMs and Embedding Providers?
+- **Integration Points**: What are your touch points with LLMs and Embedding Providers?
 - **Performance Demands**: How intensive are your performance requirements?
 - **Configurability**: Do you prefer ease of use or fine-grained control?